g-savitha/portfolio/content/en/posts/recursion-simplified.md

 {{< /code >}}
 {{< /codes >}}

-Can we convert every non tail recursive to tail recursive by adding few parameters? **No.** Take [merge sort](https://www.geeksforgeeks.org/merge-sort/) and [quick sort](https://www.geeksforgeeks.org/quick-sort/), if you take a closer look at these two algorithms, quick sort is tail recursive and merge sort is not.
+Can we convert every non tail recursive to tail recursive by adding few parameters?

+**No.** Consider [merge sort](https://www.geeksforgeeks.org/merge-sort/) and [quick sort](https://www.geeksforgeeks.org/quick-sort/), if you take a closer look at these two algorithms, quick sort is tail recursive and merge sort is not.
 This is one of the reasons, quick sort is fast.

 In case of [tree traversals (Inorder,preorder and postorder)](https://www.geeksforgeeks.org/tree-traversals-inorder-preorder-and-postorder/), you can notice that preorder traversal and inorder traversal are tail recursive, but post order traversal is not, thats why when you are given a problem and if you can choose any of the traversals, you should prefer either inorder or preorder over the postorder.